+Mapping the competencies of general practice to this case.
 To help you understand how the GP curriculum can be applied to this case, ask yourself the following questions:

-PARPM1A Where in this case am I demonstrating my ability to function as both leader and member of end-of-life teams?
+- Where in this case am I demonstrating my ability to function as both leader and PARPM1A member of end-of-life teams?
 PARPM2A Am I aware of the principles of palliative care and end-of-life care and how these apply to cancer and non-cancer illnesses such as cardiovascular, neurological, respiratory and infectious diseases?

-PARPM3A How would I approach taking a history and relevant examination to assist clinical decision making to diagnose dying and initiate appropriate care plans in the facilitate this with ease?

-PARPM4A What structures can I put in place for following up with Gerties family and how can I

-PARPM5A Is a separate consultation necessary?

-PARPM6A How confident is my prescribing in this area?

-PARPM7A How defined is the role of other members of the practice in the area of palliative care and is there a member with a special interest or skills?

-PARPM8A How do I refer and access for the patient home palliative care services and what is my awareness of their role?

-PARPM9A How can I communicate with other health professionals in particular the local specialist palliative care services and hospice?

-PARPM10A How my doctor's bag is stocked for palliative care house calls and who is responsible for the appropriate stock?
+How would I approach taking a history and relevant examination to assist clinical PARPM3A decision making to diagnose dying and initiate appropriate care plans in the community?
+What structures can I put in place for following up with Gerties family and how can I PARPM4A facilitate this with ease?
+Is a separate consultation necessary?
+PARPM5A How confident is my prescribing in this area?
+PARPM6A How defined is the role of other members of the practice in the area of palliative care PARPM7A and is there a member with a special interest or skills?
+PARPM8A How do I refer and access for the patient home palliative care services and what is my awareness of their role? - PARPM9A How can I communicate with other health professionals in particular the local specialist palliative care services and hospice? - PARPM10A How my doctor's bag is stocked for palliative care house calls and who is responsible for the appropriate stock?